kehantan/labbook/docs/assays/plaque.rst

     Label example: :math:`10^{-1}`, :math:`10^{-2}`, :math:`10^{-3}` ...

 #.
 Dispense 450 uL of 2% DMEM into each tube.
 #.
 Dispense 50 uL of virus stock into the first tube (:math:`10^{-1}`).
-#.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Transfer 50 uL of diluted virus from first tube to second tube (:math:`10^{-2}`).
-#.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Repeat the process for each tube until the last tube.

 *Note:* Assuming we are infecting Vero cells with virus in 6 well plate, which uses 300 uL of virus containing media, so diluting the virus to final volume of 500 uL is sufficient.
-If infecting Vero cells in a 12 well plate, which would use only 100 uL of virus containing media, we can reduce the volume to 300 uL so we don't waste the media.
+If infecting Vero cells in a 12 well plate, which would use only 100 uL of diluted virus, we can reduce the volume to 300 uL so we don't waste the media.
 30 uL of virus stock + 270 uL fresh 2% DMEM.

 Infection
 ~~~~~~~~~

 #.
 Label each well.

-    Label example: NC, :math:`10^{-1}`, :math:`10^{-2}`, :math:`10^{-3}`, etc.
+    Label example: NC, :math:`10^{-1}`, :math:`10^{-2}`, :math:`10^{-3}` ...

 #.
 Remove existing media from each well with serological pipette.